MateusZitelli/N-Body_Barnes_Hut/README.md

 You can navigate in the simulation using the arrow keys, to speed up the process you can pause using the "r" key, witch will toggle the rendering on and off.
 To pause the simulation for a more smooth navigation you can use the "p" key.

+In the end of running with limited number of frames the program print the duration of the simulation.

 **Happy Hack :)**